playstarnet/StarNet_Essentials/README.md

 ## 📝 Features
 1. **Discord Integration:** Share your in-game activities with friends!
 Whether you’re fishing, farming, or exploring, let them know exactly what you're up to.
 2. **Customizable Hotkeys:** Access everything you need with a keypress!
-From opening your storage pouch to teleporting to your island, there’s a hotkey for every action.
+From opening the social pad to teleporting to your island, there’s a hotkey for every action.
 3. **Cosmetic Enhancements:** Easily adjust or disable cosmetics to suit your style, or fix their positioning for a cleaner look.